Playing Squash: Basic Lessons and Tactics for Beginners

 Driving You Up the Wall

 The second shot which took me a while to fathom involves soft shots very near the front wall.
-I and my opponent would get locked into ever shortening shots that just brushed the front wall, usually in one corner.
+My opponent and I would get locked into ever shortening shots that just brushed the front wall, usually in one corner.
 As he invariably won these, I needed a get out.

 The first is to counter intuitively hit the ball at the side wall closest, bouncing it parallel across the front wall.
 You're still playing the same style attacking shot, just changing the direction and letting the right angle play the ball onto the wall.